Decomposition of Spaces of Periodic Functions into Subspaces of Periodic and Antiperiodic Functions and Its Connection to the Rademacher System and the Haar Wavelet Basis: Conclusions and possible further Works

 \section{Conclusions and possible further Works}

-In this paper, we have discussed the decomposition of a periodic function of period $p$ into a periodic function of $p/2$ and an antiperiodic function of antiperiodic $p/2$ .
-The author named the thus newly raised periodic function as first periodic generation.
-Continuing the process with the first periodic generation, we get the second periodic generation.
-If the magnitude of the $n$-th periodic generation of a given periodic function tends to zero uniformly on an initial interval $ [x_0, x_0+p] $ of length $p$, which is equal to the fundamental period of $f$, then we can write a periodic function $f$ as an infinite sequence of antiperiodic functions of different fundamental antiperiods .
-In addition to that, we have discussed the possible forms of elements in periodic subspace of a space of periodic functions of period equal to $ p \in \mathbb{N} $.
-Such subspaces are composed of linear combinations of the shifts elements $\mathbb{P}_p$.
+In this paper, we have examined the decomposition of a periodic function of period $p$ into a periodic function of $p/2$ and an antiperiodic function of antiperiodic $p/2$.
+The newly introduced periodic function resulting from this decomposition is referred to as the first periodic generation.
+Continuing this process with the first periodic generation yields the second periodic generation.

-The elements of subspaces of the main periodic space $\mathbb{P}_p$ satisfy certain difference equations (linear combination of shifts of some function equated to zero) according to the subspace they belong to.
-For such decomposition of periodic spaces into direct sums of subspaces, we have depicted the diagram called periodicity diagram of space periodic functions.
-Periodicity diagram shows only subspace of spaces of periodic (or antiperiodic)functions and how they are related to each other.
-The author's work is based on the consideration of solutions of difference equations with the nature of the roots of the characteristic equations.
-This work has open rooms for further developments and applications in the generation of periodic series whose terms are not trigonometric series as we have been accounted to.
+If the magnitude of the $n$-th periodic generation of a given periodic function tends to zero uniformly on an initial interval $ [x_0, x_0+p] $, where $p$, is the fundamental period of $f$, then $f$ can be represented as an infinite sum of antiperiodic functions with varying fundamental antiperiods.

+where $ \tilde{f}_j(x) $ is the $j$ the antiperiodic generation of $f$ satisfying the condition $ \tilde{f}_j(x + T/2^j ) = - \tilde{f}_j(x) $.
+As a specific example of such indefinite decomposition we have shown that the fractional part function $\{ x \}$ yields the Rademacher system which is an orthogonal system that is incomplete.
+Another decomposition of the Hilbert space of integrable function $L^2[0,1]$ is decomposed into $ L^2[0,1] $.